Nonminimally coupled ultralight axions as cold dark matter

 The zeroth order equation of motion for the scalar field can be obtained from Eq.~(\ref{eq:EOM}):

-The overdot represents derivative with respect to $\eta$. $H$ is the Hubble parameter defined as $H = \Dot{a}/a^2$, and $w$ is the equation of state of the universe defined as the ratio of the total pressure to the total energy density of all the components constituting the universe:
+The overdot represents a derivative with respect to $\eta$.
+Note that $H$ is the Hubble parameter defined as $H = \Dot{a}/a^2$, and $w$ is the equation of state of the universe defined as the ratio of the total pressure to the total energy density of all the components constituting the universe:

-The scalar field energy density can be computed using Eq.~(\ref{eq:EM_tensor}):
+The scalar-field energy density can be computed using Eq.~(\ref{eq:EM_tensor}):